define-null/erlang-intervals/README.md

 erlang-intervals
 ================

-Erlang intervals library cutten from scalaris project.
+Erlang intervals library borrowed from scalaris project.

+It's main purpose to provide operations on intervals of non negative integers.